ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 **Permanent DOI for this repository:** TBD

-**About This Repository**

-This repository provides all necessary materials for the replication of our manuscript.
+**About This Repository:** This repository provides all necessary materials for the replication of our manuscript.
 It is organized by the figures presented in the paper.

 **Software:** The simulations were run using CDMetaPOP v3.08.
 The main software repository (including the installer) is available at: https://github.com/ComputationalEcologyLab/CDMetaPOP

-**Analysis:** Figures were generated using R (v.
-4.x.x).
+**Analysis:** Figures were generated using R or Python.

 **Repository Structure**

-- /figure_1_theorectical_expectations/: Contains input files (/inputs/) for verifying the module against classical SIR, SIRS, SEIR, and SIRP models.
+- /Theoretical_Validation/: Contains input files (/inputs/) and (/outputs/) for validating/verifying the module against classical SIR, SIRS, SEIR, and SIRP models.
 Also includes the Python script (run_verification.py) to generate the deterministic ODE solutions.
+These files reproduce Figure 1.

-/figure_4_selection_demo/: Contains input files (/inputs/) for the aspatial eco-evolutionary demonstration (Null, Neutral, Resistance, Tolerance, and Res+Tol scenarios).
+- /figure_4_selection_demo/: Contains input files (/inputs/) for the aspatial eco-evolutionary demonstration (Null, Neutral, Resistance, Tolerance, and Res+Tol scenarios).

 /figures_5_6_spatial_app/: Contains input files (/inputs/) for the Myotis velifer spatial application, separated by Scenario 1 (disease spread, Fig 5) and Scenario 2 (evolutionary response, Fig 6).